-We welcome images that support the written contents of the paper.
+We welcome images illustrating an article.
 All images need a resolution of at least 300 dpi.
 All images should be supplied independently of the article, not embedded into the text itself.
 The files should be clearly labelled and an indication given as to where they should be placed in the text.
-Reproduction will normally be in black-and-white.
+Reproduction will normally be in black and white.
 Images sent in as e-mail attachments should accordingly be in greyscale.

 The image should always be accompanied by a suitable caption (the omission of a caption is only acceptable if you feel that the impact of the image would be reduced by the provision of written context).

 The following is the agreed style for captions:

 Figure 1: Artist, Title of Artwork, Year.
 Medium.
 Dimensions.
 Location.
-Copyright holder information [use of Courtesy of or © should be consistent].
+Copyright holder information.